Digital-Humans-23/a3/README.md

 The grading scheme is as follows:
 - (50%) Ex 1: Implement the image projection loss, i.e. the data term for motion capture.
-- (30%) Ex 2: Implement the multistage optimization.
+- (20%) Ex 2: Implement the multistage optimization.
-- (20%) Ex 3: Implement the temporal smoothness term.
+- (30%) Ex 3: Implement the temporal smoothness term.

+Note: If your code can pass `test1.py`, you will get 70% of the grades.
+If it passes `test1.py` and `test2.py`, you will get 100% of your grades.
+If it passes `test3.py`, plagiarithm is detected.

 **IMPORTANT**